Our story is built on our people

 Darrell Lea opened its first interstate store on Swanston Street, Melbourne.
 A clever idea was the personalisation of Easter eggs.
 A shop assistant would sit in the shop window scripting names artfully on individual Easter eggs in thick icing sugar.

-Harry Lea created his famous black liquorice; in truth an accident, as a liquorice batch went wrong!
-He gave out the liquorice for free in brown paper bags and found that people really enjoyed it.
+Our famous soft-eating black liquorice was invented in truth an accident, as a liquorice batch went wrong!
+We gave out the liquorice for free in brown paper bags and found that people really enjoyed it.
 Darrell Lea’s Batch 37 Fresh Soft Liquorice is the current day version of that recipe.

 With over 500 Darrell Lea retail stores, across Australia, the company is going from strength to strength.
 A further retail opportunity is identified with the rollout of compact stores.
 The concept is a store within a store.
 The range of Darrell Lea treats could now be found in your local pharmacy, liquor store or petrol station.